 The standard rule in Canadian civil litigation is that the loser pays a portion of the legal costs of the winning side.
 Such a rule does not make sense for class actions, including employee class actions.
 There is a single plaintiff in court who represents a large class of persons — the representative plaintiff.
 No sane representative plaintiff who might stand to gain $100 from the success of a class action is going to expose himself to the risk of an adverse cost award that could be over $1 million.

-Ontario and some other provinces have a loser-pay rule in their class actions legislation.
+Ontario and some other provinces have a loser-pay rule in their class action legislation.
 In practice, the representative plaintiff has to be indemnified by somebody else.
-Sometimes, it will be the law firm carrying the case, but there are few law firms that can undertake such a risk even for a handful of cases.
+Sometimes, it will be the law firm carrying the case, but there are few law firms that can undertake such risk even for a handful of cases.

 In Ontario, there is also a non-profit Class Proceedings Fund.
-The Class Proceedings Fund will provide indemnification for some class actions, in exchange for 10 per cent of the award from the successful ones.
+The Class Proceedings Fund will provide indemnification for some class actions, in exchange for 10 percent of the award from the successful ones.
 However, the Class Proceedings Fund has limited resources, so it turns down some applicants who might have meritorious cases.
 Some provinces with loser-pay systems (e.g., Saskatchewan) have no public funder at all.

 Third-party litigation funders

 Specialized hedge funds have emerged that are willing to speculate on the outcome of legal cases, including class actions.
 They are referred to as third-party litigation funders.

 They will fund the expenses of running the case, and an adverse cost award if it is lost, in exchange for a percentage of the winnings in a favourable case.
 In Ontario, in some of the earliest cases where they appeared, they were willing to undercut the Class Proceedings Fund, e.g., by charging only seven per cent rather than 10 per cent of the winnings.